bytecodealliance/componentize-dotnet/README.md

 wasmtime composed.wasm
 ```

-While you can run wasm-tools manually, you can also generate this automatically.
+While you can run wac manually, you can also generate this automatically.
 One way to do this is to [create a new project](./samples/calculator/CalculatorComposed/) and add the following:

 ```xml
  <Target Name="ComposeWasmComponent" AfterTargets="Publish">